femarkdown/Extensible-Markdown/README.md

 ### **Custom Syntax**
 **Femd** uses a section of json or object to customize the syntax.
 We call this section of json or object config.

-You can call your syntax in the following ways.
+You can call your syntax in the following ways.(Browser)
 ```javascript
 new Femd(markdown).toDOM(config).mount()
 ```